cjthedj97/hasher-source/README.md

 Replace <file_path> with the path to the file you want to analyze.

+## Instalation

+### Option One: (Premade package files for deb, rpm, and archlinux).

+Debian/Ubuntu
+`dpkg -i hasher_1.0.4_all.deb`

+RPM basesd systems
+`hasher-1.0.4.noarch.rpm`

+ArchLinux
+`pacman -U hasher-1.0.4-1-any.pkg.tar.zst`

+### Option Two: (manually downloading the shell script)

+This will be on you to figure out.

-Example
+## Example

 Let's say you want to analyze the script.
-You would run the Hasher script as follows:
+You would run the Hasher script as follows (Assuming you used the pre made instalation package):

 `hasher script`